Top Picks: The Best Rapier swords You Can Buy Today

 • The hilt may not provide adequate protection against thrusts.

-A good rapier is a fully functional weapon made with quality materials, without flaws or defects.
-This swept hilt rapier made by Windlass accomplishes those tasks.
+A good rapier is a fully functional weapon made with quality materials without flaws or defects.
+This swept-hilt rapier by Windlass accomplishes those tasks.

-This sword features a blade made of alloy steel with a diamond cross section.
-It weighs around 965 grams without the scabbard, making it relatively medium weight for a rapier.
+This sword features an alloy steel blade with a diamond cross section.
+It weighs around 965 grams without the scabbard, which is relatively light for a rapier.

 This is a cut-and-thrust sword that performs well during cutting (though it is not suggested for heavy cutting) and practice.
 The hilt is elegant and very well made.